Hey permies! In this blog post, we’re going to get the skinny on rainwater harvesting…

 Now in terms of first flush diversion, most pre-fab kits are meant for residential homes where they will only need a few gallons of diversion.
 We had to design something ourselves, and this blend of math, utility and creativity is exactly why I love doing this kind of work.
 It really “melts my butter” (as Bill says).

 We decided to use a pre-fabricated rain barrel with an overflow set at about halfway, meaning that the 50 gallon barrel would have to fill to about 25 gallons before it began to overflow into the cistern.
 These pre-fab barrels come with a filter on the top (litter screen), adding a third layer of filtration before our collected water reaches storage.
 We drilled additional 1/16” holes to the screen to insure that it would never become overrun by a peak flow (picture below).
-There needs to be enough holes so that not only can the water get in during a heavy flow, but the air inside the barrel that’s being displaced can simultaneously escape.
+There needs to be enough holes so that not only can the water get in during a heavy flow, but the air inside the barrel, which is being displaced, has ample route to escape.

 We also added a spigot near the bottom and opened the valve just a bit (known as the weep hole) so that following each rain event the barrel will slowly empty (watering nearby plants) and become ready to receive the first flush from the next rainfall event.